 Miso with mushrooms is great.
-Mushrooms with barley is great.
+Barley with mushrooms is great.
 So we combined them in this super warming dish.
 Topping the finished stew with crispy sautéed mushrooms is definitely extra credit, but we think you’ll enjoy the contrasting textures.

 2 tablespoons sunflower-seed oil

 2 teaspoons grated ginger